techxconf/AZConf2023/Community Partner Prospectus.md

 ## Introduction

-We invite you to become a community partner of  AZConf 2023, Asia's largest Multi Cloud Conference with a special focus on AI services, taking place on October 13 - 14, 2023.
+We invite you to become a community partner of  AZConf, Asia's Largest Cloud & AI Conference 2023 with a special focus on AI services, taking place on November 17 - 18, 2023 at IIT Madras Research Park, Chennai.

 ## About AZConf 2023 Event

-AZConf is Asia's Largest Multi-Cloud(Focused AI) technology event which brings together everyone in the dev/IT landscape, world-leading speakers, industry leaders, large customers, partners, and thousands of delegates and offers an in-depth technology learning and ideal professional networking environment for all attendees.
+AZConf is  Asia's Largest Cloud & AI Conference 2023 technology event which brings together everyone in the dev/IT landscape, world-leading speakers, industry leaders, large customers, partners, and thousands of delegates and offers an in-depth technology learning and ideal professional networking environment for all attendees.
 The AzConf offers cutting-edge technology content, in both business and technology arenas, and as such represents a perfect learning and professional opportunity.

-Across the two-day of immersive technology learning, attendees will get to learn from hundreds of educational sessions, dozens of real-life case studies, and panel discussions, delivered by 100+ world-class experts from across the world.
+Across the two days of immersive technology learning, attendees will get to learn from hundreds of educational sessions, dozens of real-life case studies, and panel discussions, delivered by 60+ world-class experts from across the world.

 For more details, visit our website https://azconf.dev

 ## Benefits of Becoming a Community Partner